Steel and Equipment Shipping from Vietnam

 - Steel cargo requiring dunnage, lashing or cargo protection

-Steel cargo may require dunnage, separation, chocking, protection against shifting, protection against contact damage and clear loading/discharge responsibility.
+Steel cargo may require dunnage, separation, chocking, protection against shifting, protection against contact damage and clear loading or discharge responsibility.

 Types of Equipment Cargo We Support